turingschool/lesson_plans/ruby_03-professional_rails_applications/json_fundementals.md

 ### Warmup

-What some cases where you might not want to render an entire page and only send the data to a client?
+What are some cases where you might not want to render an entire page and only send the data to a client?

 **Basic Narrative**: When designing a service or an API, you need a machine-readable way to transmit data.
 Typically, machine-readable formats have been just that—machine-readable.
 JSON strikes a balance between being machine-readable, but also human-readable.
 Because it's also more lightweight (read: less characters) it's typically faster because it requires less bandwidth to transmit,